piercus/image-augment/README.md

 Why opencv4nodejs :
 * easier to manipulate files in node.js (cv.imread ...)
-* perspective transform function
-* Using different image sizes with no impact
+* Using different image sizes with no impact on performance

 Why tensorflowjs :
 * Browser support